INTERNATIONAL CURRENT STUDENTS

 Compliance procedures

-If you are a study permit holder and you wish to change your designated learning institution (DLI), you must notify Immigration, Refugees and Citizenship Canada (IRCC) of the change before you start your new program at a new DLI.
+Staring November 8, 2024 if you are a study permit holder at the post-secondary level and you wish to change your designated learning institution (DLI), you need to apply for a new study permit.

-IRCC // Change your post-secondary school in your account
+IRCC // Change your post-secondary school - Canada.ca

 If you are an international student in Canada, an authorized leave refers to a period of time when you are permitted to temporarily suspend your studies and remain in Canada without being considered non-compliant with your study permit conditions.
 This leave is granted by your designated learning institution (DLI) and must be authorized before you take the leave.